videntity/python-omhe/README.rst

     j=o.omhedict2json(d)
     print j

-The easist way to try it out is to just run the command line utility.
+The easiest way to try it out is to just run the command line utility.
 All of these commands will validate.
 The pomhe utility outputs JSON.
 ::
     python pomhe bp120/80p60#dt20100701:121212#tx-5